radiotap/radiotap.github.io/fields/Channel.md

 : 2

 Units
-: MHz, bitmap
+: KHz, bitmap

-Tx/Rx frequency in MHz, followed by flags.
+Tx/Rx frequency in KHz, followed by flags.

 Currently, the following flags are defined: